 This is a great idea but has some serious flaws.
 To have each component separate it will be a huge phone.
 We can make phones the size they are today because its all one unit all soldered together.
 If you had to add contacts, a frame, and securing points on each component it will get big quick.
 Look at a Desktop vs tablet.
 Sure you can change things on a desktop computer but its huge compared to a tablet.
 Unless this guy plans to create his own company it will never get off the ground.
 We are in a throw away society because its more profitable for the corporations.
 If you think they are going to go from selling you a new phone every year to one phone every 4 years your crazy.
 We will continue to see cheap delicate phones because that's how they make a ton of money.

+Exactly what this man has said.
 It's a nice and comforting idea, but thats all it is.
 In the real world, the aesthetic trade-off will be more than the consumers expected and will quickly fall into a niche spot.
 The corporations wouldn't even have to do anything.